broadinstitute/warp-tools/README.md

 # WARP-Tools
-This repository contains all containers that WARP uses.
+This repository contains all the Docker containers and tools that WARP uses.

+The project structure is pretty straightforward and carries over from how it was organized in the WARP repo:

+## dockers/
+  This contains all Dockerfile, build scripts, and Readmes for specific containers in their respective subdirectories.
+These containers are written following the Docker Style Guide below.

+## scripts/
+  This contains all scripts that can be shared by multiple containers or those that don't belong to any specific container (ie. utility scripts).
+For container-specific scripts, you can find them in the container subdirectory they are relevant to.

+## .github/workflows
+  This contains all YML files for automated container builds.

+---

-## Docker Style Guide
+# Docker Style Guide

 This style guide provides formatting guidelines and best practices for writing Dockerfiles in WARP.